 Overview of the African American Student Leadership Experience (AASLE)

-Continuing the legacy of developing African American student leaders at PWIs and HBCUs, the African American Student Leadership Experience (AASLE) is a three-day intensive experience where students will interact with prominent keynote speakers and facilitators in the area of leadership development.
+Continuing the legacy of developing African American student leaders at PWIs and HBCUs, the African American Student Leadership Experience (AASLE) is a four-day intensive experience where students will interact with prominent keynote speakers and facilitators in the area of leadership development.
 Students attending the AASLE will be challenged to put theory into practice, thus having a leadership experience in real time.

 Attendees will be fully engaged in the leadership process.
 They will learn the concept of moving from theory to practice.
 Students will be immersed into groups where they will be expected to function as a team developing an action plan that will be implemented on their respective campuses that supports the development of African American leaders and the betterment of the African American community.
 AASLE will increase the capacity of students and higher education leaders to become visionaries with a greater sense of purpose, imagination and creativity.
 Participants will be guided by the principle that there are no limitations or boundaries, only possibilities (2013 Theme)!